 Who is cheapest in New South Wales?

-Prices based on average energy consumption figures from AER for five person household on the Ausgrid network in Sydney.
+Prices based on average energy consumption figures from AER for three person household on the Ausgrid network in Sydney.

 Alinta offers South Australians a 25% pay on time discount on electricity usage charges, valid for a two year contract period.
 This product is called – you guessed it – the Fair Deal 25.
 AGL has numerous offers once again, including the fixed rate Essentials.